Cracker Barrel to return to its old logo after backlash

 Mr. Trump followed up Tuesday evening by praising the company for returning to the old logo, writing that "all of your fans very much appreciate it."

-And in a post to X, Deputy White House Chief of Staff Taylor Budowich said that he spoke by phone with Cracker Barrell executives Tuesday, who "thanked President Trump for weighing in on the issue of their iconic 'original' logo.
+And in a post to X, Deputy White House Chief of Staff Taylor Budowich said he spoke by phone with Cracker Barrel executives on Tuesday, who "thanked President Trump for weighing in on the issue of their iconic 'original' logo.
 They wanted the President to know that they heard him, along with customer response (the ultimate poll), and would be restoring the 'Old Timer.'"

 According to the company, the iconic logo was created in 1977 on the back of a napkin by a designer named Bill Holley "with the goal of creating a feeling of nostalgia with an old-timer wearing overalls."